mhunt429/mhunt429/README.md

 I currently work as a Senior Software Engineer in the payments industry.
-My company builds fintech products to support Non-Profit Organizations through payment processing and portal management tools.
+My company builds fintech products to support churches through payment processing and donor management tools.

 Outside of work, I love playing guitar and serving in my church!